Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

 ### Source Code Analysis (Pt II)

 - Walk through each of the high level goals in the code and walk the code path and try to understand from a high level exactly how this goal is achieved
+- Map out the every code path for each functions -- [Each code path should have its own unit test.](https://book.getfoundry.sh/tutorials/best-practices#best-practices-1)
 - Build a list of [invariants](:/f6bc6ae3247741d78105c4bebd925dc4) and other things that would be very harmful for the protocol if they broke
 - Analyze the code's structure, modules, dependencies, and coding style.
 - Check code comments and documentation for clarity, correctness, and completeness.